 I’m not sure if this was a scam but at 22:30 after three flights and fifteen hours of travel, I was less inclined to challenge him too vigorously.

 Now you have your Cambodian Visa you must take your body of paperwork (there’s a lot!) and join the passport control queue and wait to have ALL your fingers printed (electronically).
-For some reason our grunting passport officer (who slammed the queue gate shut behind us) didn’t take my finger prints, I suspect as it was late he was in a hurry for his dinner!
+For some reason our grunting passport officer (who slammed the queue gate shut behind us) didn’t take my fingerprints, I suspect as it was late he was in a hurry for his dinner!

 Apparently the grunting pig noises made by the passport officers are quite common too.

 I suspect the entire process probably took around an hour and our plane was only half full.
+Our plane arrived close to midnight and it’s quite a laborious process so I’d advise taking snacks!

 No, Cambodia hasn’t joined Eurovision but here’s what else you can do there.